Large Language Model Instruction Following: A Survey of Progresses and Challenges: Factors that Influence Instruction Following Performance

-Instruction learning is proven to be effective in a lot of zero- and few-shot NLP tasks, but how to explain the impressive performance of instruction?
-And which aspects make a successful instruction learning procedure?
-To figure out the empirical rules in using instructions and better understand instruction learning, in this section, we summarize some insights from existing works for further research, i.e., some important factors that contribute to cross-task generalization.
+Instruction following is proven to be effective in a lot of few/zero-shot NLP tasks, but how to explain the impressive performance of instruction?
+And which aspects make a successful instruction following procedure?
+We categorize the factors affecting instruction following performance into five dimensions: \textit{model}, \textit{instruction}, \textit{demonstration}, \textit{model-instruction interaction}, and \textit{dataset}.
+Table~\ref{tab:takeways} displays a roadmap for this section, where we also conclude the takeaways to make it easy to refer to.